UDub-Impact/ODK-audit-log-analyzer/README.md

 This is a [ODK forum thread](https://forum.getodk.org/t/audit-log-analyzer-idea/33351) with regards to what features this software should provide.

+# Usage
+1. clone this repo
+2. go to `/src` folder of this repo
+3. open `main.html`
+4. click on the `open` button in the html page, select the audit file (e.g. `audit_log.csv`) you want to analyze
+5. in the dropdown menu, select the kind of chart you want to visualize.
+6. see the visualization!!

 ---
 *Note: this software is still under active development.*